APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

     }
    </code></pre>
  <h3>Blocks</h3>
-  -It contains a sequence of definitions or expressions.
+  - It contains a sequence of definitions or expressions.
-  -The last element of a block is an expression that defines its value.
+  - The last element of a block is an expression that defines its value.
-  -This return expression can be preceded by auxiliary definitions.
+  - This return expression can be preceded by auxiliary definitions.
-  -Blocks are themselves expressions; a block may appear everywhere an -expression can.
+  - Blocks are themselves expressions; a block may appear everywhere an expression can.
-  -The definitions inside a block are only visible from within the block.
+  - The definitions inside a block are only visible from within the block.
-  -The definitions inside a block shadow definitions of the same names outside the block.
+  - The definitions inside a block shadow definitions of the same names outside the block.
  <h3>Lexical Scoping</h3>
-  definitions outside blocks are visible inside unless they are shadowed.(Would it be shadowed when redefined, right?) defactorinng sqrt method:
+  definitions outside blocks are visible inside unless they are shadowed.(Would it be shadowed when redefined, right?)

+  refactorinng sqrt method:
   <pre>
    <code>
     def sqrt(x: Double) = {